aherve/pbkdf2-password-hasher/README.md

 pbkdf2-password-hasher
 ======================

-# This gem is still under development.
-Check again in a few days for something that actually works ;)
+Compute a pbkdf2 hash of a string, and/or check a password against a pbkdf2 hashed string.

-Check a password against a pbkdf2 hashed string.
-Useful to import password hashes from django application to rails/devise application
+This was originally built to import password hashes from django application to rails/devise application

 ## Installation